 - (a) The Company's immediate parent company, OIC, acts as a collecting agent for part of the Company's brokers' ledger.
 The Company has taken advantage of the exemption allowed by FRS 102 Section 33.1A not to disclose related party transactions with OIC. - (b) The Company is a wholly-owned subsidiary of OIC, a company incorporated in Great Britain and registered in England and Wales.
-For the year ending 31 December 2014 ING Groep NV, a company incorporated in The Netherlands, was the ultimate holding company.
-In 2015 ING Groep NV's majority shareholding was reduced to a minority shareholding in NN Group NV, a company also incorporated in The Netherlands, and NN Group NV became the ultimate holding company of the Company The results of the Company have not been consolidated in the ultimate holding company's financial statements.
-The results of the Company have been consolidated into the financial statement of its immediate parent company, OIC.
-These financial statements are available at its registered office at: 10-18 Union Street, London SE1 1SZ.
+NN Group NV, a company incorporated in The Netherlands is the ultimate holding company of OIC and the Company.
+The results of the Company have not been consolidated in the ultimate holding company's financial statements.
+The results of the Company have been consolidated into the financial statements of its immediate parent company, OIC.
+These financial statements are available at its registered office at: Hays Galleria, 1 Hays Lane, London SE1 2RD.

-Amounts due to group companies
+Amounts due to group companies 2016 US\$'000 2015 US\$'000

-2015 US\$'000

-2014 US\$'000
+22 (42 F

-Intermediate parent company
+Intermediate par rent company - ×

+NNOFIC 166,412 167,710

-167,710
+e /2 166,412 167,710

-168,087